 And the fabulous thing about cardio is that you don’t have to exercise for an hour at a high-intensity in order to get the benefits.
 A 15-minute walk outside can boost your mood and assist with lowering blood pressure.

-Your primary step in setting up a cardio programme is to figure out what kind of activities you’d like to do.
+Your primary step in setting up a cardio program is to figure out what kind of activities you’d like to do.
 The hack is to think about what’s accessible to you, what fits your personality as well as what you’d feel comfortable fitting into your life.
-If you want to go outdoors, running, cycling, or walking are all good choices.
+If you want to go outdoors, running, cycling or walking are all good choices.

 Just about any activity will work, as long as it involves a movement that gets your heart rate into your heart rate zone.
 Walking is always an excellent choice.
 It’s something most of us can do on a regular basis and you don’t need fancy equipment.

-If you’d prefer going to the gym, you have access to a lot more options in the form of machines like stationary bikes, elliptical trainers, treadmills, rowing machines, climbers, the pool, and more.
+If you’d prefer to go to the gym, you have access to a lot more options in the form of machines like stationary bikes, elliptical trainers, treadmills, rowing machines, climbers, the pool, and more.

 For the home exerciser who want to increase their fitness levels, you can, of course, buy your own treadmill or elliptical trainer, but there are other great options like: